 We are, however, always aware of the need for safety and never push riders beyond their capabilities.
 With targeted training we aim to incrementally provide all of those we train with the skills, temperament and know-how to ride progressively and safely in all conditions.

 In addition to formal training the Group organises regular social ride-outs on the first Sunday of every month throughout the year.
 These serve as an informal method of practising advanced riding, and provide an opportunity to meet similar enthusiasts and form an ongoing support and social group.Here are some tips and advice on attending a Ride Out.

 There are a number of sources of further information for Advanced Motorcycling techniques.
-We would recommend the following websites - Thames Valley Police Safer Riding for general advice and Mike Waite for free factsheets and video clips of the practical application.
+We would recommend the following websites - Thames Valley Police Safer Ridingand our recommended reading is a new copy of The Highway Code and RoadCraft.

 So you've got this far, so what next?
 Have a look at the map on the right, this is where our tutors are and where they might reasonably travel to meet associates.

 So you live inside the highlighted area, great!.
 Feel free to apply directly to the group.
 We will be in touch with you shortly after we've received payment.